Skip to content

 - Full verification: make check (includes all above)

-A team using GPT-4o on a TypeScript + React frontend app (~20,000 lines of code) went through four stages:
+A team used GPT-4o on a TypeScript + React frontend app (~20,000 lines of code).
+They went through four stages — essentially adding kitchen equipment one piece at a time:

-Stage 1 — Minimal harness: Only a basic project description in README.
+Stage 1 — Empty kitchen: Only a basic project description in README.
 1 out of 5 runs succeeded (20%).
 Main failures: chose wrong package manager (npm vs yarn), didn't follow component naming conventions, couldn't run tests.

-Stage 2 — Added instruction subsystem: Created AGENTS.md with tech stack versions, naming conventions, key architecture decisions.
+Stage 2 — Recipe shelf installed: Added AGENTS.md with tech stack versions, naming conventions, key architecture decisions.
 Success rate rose to 60%.
 Remaining failures were mainly environment issues and missing verification.

-Stage 3 — Added feedback subsystem: Listed verification commands in AGENTS.md: yarn test && yarn lint && yarn build.
+Stage 3 — Quality check window opened: Listed verification commands in AGENTS.md: yarn test && yarn lint && yarn build.
 Success rate rose to 80%.

-Stage 4 — Added state subsystem: Introduced progress file templates where agents recorded completed and incomplete work each run.
+Stage 4 — Prep station ready: Introduced progress file templates where agents recorded completed and incomplete work each run.
 Success rate stabilized at 80-100%.

 Key Takeaways

 • Harness = Instructions + Tools + Environment + State + Feedback.
-Five subsystems, no skipping.
+Five subsystems, like a kitchen's five functional areas — all essential.

 • If it's not model weights, it's harness.
 Your harness determines how much model capability gets realized.

 • Among the five subsystems, the feedback subsystem usually has the lowest investment and highest return.
-Get your verification commands right first.
+Get your verification commands right first — the quality check window is the most worthwhile upgrade.

 • Use "isometric model control" to quantify each subsystem's marginal contribution — don't go by gut feeling.